irisfofs/jekyll-rp_logs/README.md

 This will pull in all the necessary files (SASS, `_includes`, default config, etc) for Jekyll to build the site.

-*Important:* To allow jekyll to actually use the plugin, create a Gemfile as specified above in the *Bundler* section and place it into the build directory.
+*Important:* To allow Jekyll to actually use the plugin, create a Gemfile as specified above in the [Bundler](#bundler-recommended) section and place it into the build directory.

 Edit `_config.yml` and fill in the needed info for your setup.